BrunoKreiner/strawberry_diseases/README.md

 - `./strawberry` - This directory contains the base strawberry dataset.

 - `./strawberry1` - This directory contains the strawberry dataset by Roboflow and augmented copies.

-## Additional Evaluation Criteria

-**MC organisation in Sprint format**

-Mini-challenge is organized and structured in 5 phases with weekly goals to be achieved, including weekly review & retrospective, next steps & risks/improvements.

-**Scale**

-Note 6.
-Scope defined for each week till mini-challenge submission with clear goals/targets to be achieved.
-All 5 weekly goals achieved on time.
-Weekly review & retrospective was conducted, documented and shared with Susanne.

-Note 5.
-Scope discussed and planned each week.
-1 out of 5 weekly goals missed.
-Weekly review per week conducted, documented and shared every week.

-Note 4.
-High level weekly planning in place.
-60% of weekly goals were achieved on time i.e. 2 out of 5 weekly goals missed.
-Weekly review conducted, documented and shared with final submission.

-Note 3.
-High level weekly planning in place.
-4 out of 5 weekly goals missed.
-No weekly tracking & progress documented.

-Note 2.
-High level weekly planning in place.
-All sprint goals missed.
-No weekly tracking

-Note 1.
-No high level weekly planned.

-## Proposed DLBS mini-challenge backlog

-### Week 1 goals

-Timeframe: 18.04. – 25.04.2023

-- Deep-dive 3 participation
-- Step 1: Data inspection
-- Setup GitHub
-- Milestone 1 preparation: Pitch on 25.04
-- Weekly review & retrospective conducted & documented

-Definition of Done:
-- First hand Data inspection completed and notebook uploaded in GitHub with Tag/comment in 'commit'
-- Tag: 'Week 1 DoD'

-### Week 2 goals

-Timeframe: 25.04. – 02.05.2023

-- Step 2: Training skeleton with Baseline model in place
-- Weekly review & retrospective

-Definition of Done:
-- Skeleton baseline model uploaded on GitHub with tag/comment in 'commit'
-- Weekly retrospective available and uploaded on the GitHub with tag/commit in 'commit'
-- Tag: 'Week 2 DoD'

-### Week 3 goals

-Timeframe: 02.05. – 09.05.2023

-- Step 3: Overfit and regularize per person
-- Weekly review & retrospective conducted & documented

-Definition of Done:
-- Each team member has model variation with overfit & regularization ready & uploaded on GitHub with tag/comment in 'commit'
-- Weekly retrospective available and uploaded on the GitHub with tag/commit in 'commit'
-- Tag: 'Week 3 DoD'

-### Week 4 goals

-Timeframe: 08.05 – 12.05.2023

-- step 4: Model tuning
-- Weekly review & retrospective conducted & documented

-Definition of Done:
-- Finding / tuned model per team member is uploaded on GitHub with tag/comment in 'commit'
-- Weekly retrospective available and uploaded on the GitHub with tag/commit in 'commit'
-- Tag: 'Week 4 DoD'

-### Week 5 goals

-Timeframe: 09.05. – 19.05.2023

-- Documentation completed (Document paper on OverLeaf)
-- Milestone 2: Demo on 16.05.2023
-- Weekly review & retrospective conducted & documented
-- Bonus task per person completed
-- Milestone 3: Final submission on 19.05.2023 in GitHub

-Definition of Done:
-- Final submission & Code including Documentation uploaded on GitHub Repo with tag/comment in 'commit'
-- Tag: 'Week 5 DoD'